 The USGS Model results for the gondola alternatives show de minimis differences for all of the COCs at both ends of the modeled COC concentrations range compared to the No-Action Alternative.
-In addition, the modeled in-stream COC concentrations are all well below numeric water quality standards.
+In addition, the modeled in-stream COC concentrations are all well below numeric water quality standards and primary and secondary maximum contaminant levels.
 The one exception is phosphorus, which falls in the middle of the standard range.
 However, the difference between the modeled Little Cottonwood Creek phosphorus concentration between the gondola alternatives and the No-Action Alternative is 0.002 mg/L, at the high end of the range (20% of storms, 10 storms per year), which is small considering the accuracy of all of the model's input parameters.